codyevers/poc2gov/src/index.md

     }
   }).addTo(map);

-  // Fit the map to the bounds of the filtered polygons (if any are selected) if (filtered_turf_features.features.length > 0) {
-    map.fitBounds(geoJsonLayer.getBounds(), { padding: [5, 5] });
 }
-}
 ```

 <div class="hero">
-  <h1>Fisheye Diagram</h1>
+  <h2>Soutwest Idaho Wildfire Governance Network</h2>
 </div>

-This figure below shows organizational connections within the **Colorado Front Range Landscape**.
+This figure below shows organizational connections within the **Southwest Idaho WCS Landscape**.
-Organizations are sized based on their number of neighbors and colored by group.
+Organizations are sized based on their number of neighbors and colored by group in the network diagram on the left.
-The network layout is controlled using "ball-and-spring forcing" that
-repels nodes at the same time that network ties keep connected organizations close.
-The layout includes additional two custom effects that push apart tighttly connected
-organizations in the core while setting a maximum radius for organizations on the periphery.
-Mousing over nodes highlights organizational neighbors and tallies those neighbors by group.
+The map on the right shows subfiresheds withe WCS landscape.

 <div class="grid grid-cols-2">
   <div class="card" id="network-card" style="position: relative; padding-left: 50px">